scott-volteo/KillerPortals/guidebook.md

 ## Lab 4.3 - Improve the Meta Data

 In our usability studies, we learned that participants struggled to find cheeseburgers in the catalog because there is no specific catalog item called **Cheeseburger**.
 It is just a hamburger with cheese as a variable.
-Now we could add a separate catalog item, or improve the search results through meta data.
+Now we could add a separate catalog item, or improve the search results through meta data. <!-- TODO Add a note about how card sort led to this as well -->

 1. Navigate to *Maintain Items* in the Application Navigator.
 1. Open up the **Hamburger** catalog item.